 Cold air can get inside the space during the winter and play havoc with space, meaning you might not be able to use it as much as you’d like.
 Also, if there is something not quite right with your conservatory, the extreme cold or heat can affect the rest of your living space as well.

 A glass summer house, on the other hand, can cost less than £1000 in some cases.
-For that money, you’ll get a space-conscious design full of double glazing which does more with less room.
+For that glass room cost, you’ll get a space-conscious design full of double glazing which does more with less room.
 Additionally, the glass will protect you from cold weather, and provide shelter when rain surprises you outside.

 Also, for the price you’ll pay, you’ll make the great outdoors more accessible for your family.
 Glass summer houses with large connecting doors are ideal for older people who want to enjoy their gardens without having to face the full brunt of the hot sun.